Best Firefox Video Downloader Extensions in 2026: Tested & Ranked

 6. Easy YouTube Video Downloader Express

 Easy YouTube Video Downloader Express is exactly what the name implies: a straightforward YouTube downloader integrated directly into the YouTube page UI.
-It adds a “Download As” button below the player, and you can pick from multiple formats (MP4, MP3, FLV, 3GP) and up to 1080p with its Pro tier.
-As a functional YouTube video downloader extension for Firefox and Chrome in 2025, I can't be more picky with it.
-But it works more slowly (or just doesn't work) in the U.S. region.
+It adds a "Download As" button below the player, and you can pick from multiple formats (MP4, MP3, FLV, 3GP) and up to 1080p with its Pro tier.
+As a functional YouTube video downloader extension for Firefox and Chrome in 2026, it gets the job done — but it works more slowly (or simply does not work) in the U.S. region, and its MV3 migration is incomplete.

 - Selectable resolution from 480p to 1080p

-- Doesn't support other sites like Vimeo or Facebook
+- Does not support other sites like Vimeo or Facebook

 7. YouTube Video Downloader HD, 4K & Multi-Format

-YouTube Video Downloader HD, 4K & Multi‑Format is not literally an extension, since it shows me an online YouTube video downloader after I click on its extension button.
-Although it's a bit of a workaround, it can indeed download YouTube videos in up to 4K quality, of course, provided you purchase its Pro version; otherwise, you can only download three 1080p videos per day.
+YouTube Video Downloader HD, 4K & Multi-Format is not literally an extension in the traditional sense, since it redirects to an online YouTube video downloader after you click its extension button.
+Although it is a bit of a workaround, it can indeed download YouTube videos in up to 4K quality — provided you purchase its Pro version; otherwise, you can only download three 1080p videos per day.

 - 2K and higher resolutions require a subscription

-Extensions adapt/synchronise to video site updates slowly, and after technical updates on the platform side, these extensions require a relatively long waiting time to complete adaptation.
-Moreover, you may also have encountered these issues:
+Extensions adapt to video site updates slowly, and after technical updates on the platform side, these extensions require a relatively long waiting time to complete adaptation.
+Beyond the Manifest V3 extension compatibility issue, you may also have encountered these problems:

 - An extension worked yesterday, but fails after a site or browser update.

-- Some downloads came out without audio or had strange artefacts.
+- Some downloads come out without audio or with strange artefacts.

-- Most add-ons couldn’t touch encrypted streaming services (Netflix, Prime Video, Disney+, etc.).
+- Most add-ons cannot touch encrypted streaming services (Netflix, Prime Video, Disney+, etc.).

 - 1,000+ sites, including YouTube, Facebook, Twitter/X, TikTok, and many more